JohanSteenkamp264/modified_SLAM/README.md

 # Instalation Instructions

 # 2. Prerequisites
-We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
-A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.
+We have tested the library in **Ubuntu 18.04**, but it should be easy to compile in other platforms.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.